aio-libs/aiohttp/docs/client_reference.rst

    :param loop: :ref:`event loop<asyncio-event-loop>`
                 used for processing HTTP requests.
                 If param is ``None``, :func:`asyncio.get_event_loop`
-                is used for getting default event loop, but we strongly recommend to use explicit loops everywhere.
+                is used for getting default event loop.

-                (optional)
+      .. deprecated:: 2.0

    :return ClientResponse: a :class:`client response <ClientResponse>` object.